-Whether it’s illicit distilling, the Whisky Rebellion, Whisky Galore or Prohibition, whisky is a drink that has always had something of the outlaw about it.
-As with all the great heroes of legend, strict adherence to historical fact has not always been essential to the telling of its story …
+Whisky has always had something of the outlaw about it.
+As with all the great legends, facts have not always been allowed to get in the way of the story …

 One story sometimes heard is that whisky is an ancient Celtic drink, a claim often backed up by the fact that the word ‘whisky’ is a corruption of the Gaelic uisce beatha, meaning ‘water of life’.
 It’s such a pleasing idea that it really ought to be true.
 However, in the great family tree of alcoholic drinks, all spirits are but wee whippersnappers, with nothing ancient about them.
 There is no firm evidence of the distillation of alcohol before the dabblings of the Salerno School of southern Italy in the 12th century.
-This is at least 5,000 years after barley beer was being brewed and at least around 6,000 years after the first wines were fermented.
-Even then, it is not clear how widespread distilling was among the general population – distillation techniques were developed during the Islamic Golden Age, between the 8th and 13th century AD, but it’s thanks to the monasteries, those medieval powerhouses of knowledge, that these techniques were preserved, developed and spread throughout Europe.
+5,000 years after the brewing of barley beer and around 6,000 years after the first fermentation of wine.
+Even then, it is not clear how widespread distilling was among the general population.
+Distillation techniques developed during the Islamic Golden Age, between the 8th and 13th century AD.
+But it’s thanks to the monasteries, those medieval powerhouses of knowledge, that these techniques have been preserved, developed and spread throughout Europe.

 The word ‘whisky’ actually testifies to this monastic heritage – ‘water of life’ was a general term used across the Christian word for distilled spirits, more commonly rendered as aqua vitae in Latin.
 The term survives today in drinks such as eau de vie (France), acquavita (Italy), akvavit (Scandinavia) and okowita (Poland).
 Rather than being an ancient Celtic elixir, it’s likely that the ancestor of modern whisky developed some time in the late middle ages, in the monasteries of Ireland.

 What is true, however, is that whisky has a long and proud tradition of being distilled on the sly.
-There soon developed a distinction, therefore, between ‘Parliament whisky’, distilled under licence from the Crown, and ‘poteen’, distilled under licence from no one, except perhaps God.
+There was a distinction, between ‘Parliament whisky’, distilled under licence from the Crown, and ‘poteen’, distilled under licence from no one, except perhaps God.
 Throughout the storms which battered the legal Irish whisky industry over the centuries, small-scale poteen distilling proved much more robust.
-According to Heidi Donelon, an Irish whisky historian and founder of the Ireland Whiskey Trail, in 1779, when the number of licensed distilleries in Ireland plummeted to just 20, County Donegal alone was home to around 800 illegal stills.
+Heidi Donelon is an Irish whisky historian and founder of the Ireland Whiskey Trail.
+According to her, in 1779, when the number of licensed distilleries in Ireland plummeted to just 20, County Donegal alone was home to around 800 illegal stills.

 In Scotland, meanwhile, as in England, the first taxes on distilling were introduced in the 17th century.
 Naturally, there developed a thriving illicit industry, primarily in the Highlands, and the legendary tussles between the wily illicit distiller and the excise man have become an essential part of whisky folklore.

-Many accounts of crafty ruses, colourful characters and improbable escapes are recorded in Gavin Smith’s book The Secret Still.
+MGavin Smith’s book The Secret Still charts crafty ruses, colourful characters and improbable escapes.
 Highlights include ‘Sarah of the Bog’, a West Highland lady alleged to have dressed up as a witch to keep nosy neighbours away from her still and Magnus Eunson, an infamous Orkney smuggler, known for his quick thinking and habit of hiding his contraband stash in pulpits and under coffins, among other places.
 Other accounts include barrels hidden beneath hens, barrels hidden in funeral corteges and barrels ‘nursed’ by breastfeeding mothers.

 Of course, for an illicit distilling enterprise to survive, the first requirement was a well-hidden still.
 While sometimes a remote sea cave or a treacherous bog, navigable only by locals, would do the job, on other occasions a more intricate arrangement was called for.
 One account in Smith’s book, dating from 1824, describes an ingenious set-up, with a still hidden in cavern, beneath a trap door covered with earth, with water supplied by a underground stream, and its smoke diverted through the chimney of a cottage some distance away.